meleu/meleudotdev/notes/LazyVim.md

 The out-of-the-box experience is not 100% aligned with what I'm used to, but at least it's not as buggy as LunarVim.

+I didn't like the fact that a command like `:!man sed` doesn't give me the obvious thing. :(

 Things I did right after installation

 ### replace the surround plugin